abukhalil-LTUC-ASAC/201-reading-notes/class-14a.md

 Keyframes adds just the right amount of control needed to make it the way you intended for the animation to roll.
 It splits the animation apart into different stages instead of having 2 states only.
 The split can be defined by position using `From-to approach` in pixels and `Percentage approach` for relative percentage value.

 <details>

   <summary>How it is used?</summary>

 The top priority is to add `animation-name` as the way transition will happen such as `step` or `slide`, and the duration needs to be specified.
-Additionally
+Additionally:

 ```
 @keyframes slide {
   0% {